lukecav/awesome-gravity-forms/README.md

 * [Pipwave Gravity Forms](https://wordpress.org/plugins/pipwave-gravity-forms/) - Simple, reliable, and cost-effective way to accept payments online.
 * [FB GoCardless Hosted for Gravity Forms](https://wordpress.org/plugins/fb-gocardless-hosted-for-gravity-forms/) - Provides an integration with the GoCardless redirect flows hosted payment pages.
 * [Sprout Invoices + Gravity Forms](https://wordpress.org/plugins/sprout-invoices-gravity-forms/) - Allows for a form submitted by Gravity Forms to create all necessary records to send your client an invoice or estimate.
+* [Gravity Forms: Autofill List Row Count](https://github.com/uamv/gravityforms-autofill-list-row-count) - Adds option for autofilling the number of rows in a list to another field within a Gravity Form.
+* [Gravity Forms: Custom Entry Limit](https://github.com/uamv/gravityforms-custom-entry-limit) - Adds options for custom limiting of number of entries to a Gravity Form.